What's Happening at The Porter County Sheriff's Office

 VALPARAISO -- People who are victimized by domestic violence these days in

 Porter County find the "system" does more to help them than it did in years

 past.
 Part of the reason is groups of people concerned about domestic violence have

 been meeting for years to push for changes.
 One of the people involved since the

-beginning is Porter County Sheriff's Department Officer George Gonzalez.
+beginning is Porter County Sheriff's Office Officer George Gonzalez.

 Gonzalez was honored for his work Tuesday by being named Domestic Violence

 Officer of the Year for 2002.
 The award, presented by the Mayor's Commission on

 Domestic Violence & Abuse in Valparaiso and Portage, is expected to be